-LAW STUDIES 12 MLST-12
+LAW STUDIES 12 (MLST-12)

+Students in grades 11 or 12 may take Law Studies 12.
 This course examines the rights and responsibilities of citizens, and the Canadian legal system and its heritage.
 Topics may include the Constitution Act, the Person's Case, the Oka crisis, missing and murdered women of the downtown eastside, the Canadian legal framework, law as a force of change, law in relation to societal values and worldviews, and law in relation to the spirit of Truth and Reconciliation with regards to federal, provincial, and indigenous legal and societal issues.
 Curricular Competencies (such as significance, perspective, and ethical judgement), projects, presentations, group work and field studies to the Provincial Law Courts are just some of the elements of this interesting course!